 You probably know that varicose veins are unsightly and that they occasionally cause discomfort, but did you know that they could also point to a more serious health problem?
 In extreme cases, varicose veins can be a sign of blood clots, either superficial vein thrombosis, or the more dangerous deep vein thrombosis, which can be fatal.

 Varicose veins and blood clots

 People afflicted with varicose veins will notice bulging or twisted veins beneath the surface of the skin, and these obstacles can lead to sluggish blood flow.
 When blood flow slows, it can cause blood clots.
-When close to the skin, clots are considered “superficial” and not life threatening, but slowed blood flow in deeper veins is much more serious.
-If a piece of the clot breaks off or travels through the blood stream and up to the pulmonary arteries, it can lodge in the lungs and cause a fatal blood clot (pulmonary embolism).
+When close to the skin, clots are considered “superficial” and not life-threatening, but slowed blood flow in deeper veins is much more serious.
+If a piece of the clot breaks off or travels through the bloodstream and up to the pulmonary arteries, it can lodge in the lungs and cause a fatal blood clot (pulmonary embolism).

 Deep vein thrombosis

 While varicose veins primarily affect veins close to the surface of the skin, their existence could indicate similar problems deeper under the skin that should be identified as soon as possible.
-A study published in Archives of Dermatology in 2009 indicated that one in four patients with superficial vein thrombosis also had a deep vein thrombosis.
+A study published in the Archives of Dermatology in 2009 indicated that one in four patients with superficial vein thrombosis also had a deep vein thrombosis.
 Symptoms of deep vein thrombosis include pain, redness, warmth, and tenderness around the affected vein, along with swelling and redness of the affected limb.

 Risk factors for varicose veins and blood clots